Teen Drug Abuse Counselor: Job Duties & Career Requirements

 School and Career Counselor

-Those who want to help students with school success and social skills, or to guide people in career decisions, might be interested in this career that usually requires a master's degree in counseling, in addition to state credentials.
-The BLS predicted 12% employment growth for these counselors, from 2012-2022, which is average compared to all occupations.
-As of May 2012, educational, guidance, school and vocational counselors earned an annual median wage of $53,610, the BLS reported.
+Those who want to help students with school success and social skills, or to guide young people in career decisions, might be interested in this career, which usually requires a master's degree in counseling and state credentials.
+The BLS predicted 8% employment growth for these counselors, from 2014-2024, which is average compared to all occupations.
+As of May 2015, educational, guidance, school and vocational counselors earned an annual median wage of $53,660, the BLS reported.

 Social and Community Service Manager

 With at least a bachelor's degree in social work or a related field, in addition to some work experience, these managers supervise and coordinate community programs providing services to the public.
-In 2012, the BLS projected faster than average job growth of 21% through 2022, and reported an annual median salary of $59,970 in 2012.
+In 2014, the BLS projected faster-than-average job growth of 10% through 2024, and reported an annual median salary of $63,530 in 2015.